What's the History of Your Cottage?

 As an example, the house at 843 N Monticello Ave appears below on the 1896 Sanborn fire insurance map identified by the old address of 406 N Monticello.
 The symbols on the map indicate that it is a 1-story dwelling with 8-inch thick brick walls, a wood cornice and a wood-shingle roof.
 In back by the alley there was a small 1-story frame dwelling with asphalt shingle roof.
 There were several other similar cottages a few lots to the north and south, which we might wish to investigate later to compare:

-By the 1922 insurance map below, an wooden (yellow) addition had been added to the back of the house and it had an asphalt shingle roof.
-The small wood porch in front which appears in the photo at the top of the page may be a post 1896 addition as well.
+By the time of the 1922 insurance map below, our house had a new address of 843 N Monticello, a wooden (yellow) addition at the rear of the house and a new asphalt shingle roof.
+The small wood porch in front which appears in the photo at the top of the page may be a post-1896 addition as well.
 The 1-story building near the alley may be the same dwelling from the 1896 map, or a new wooden shed.
 On the empty lot to the south was a larger garage for an automobile.
 As we'll find out in the property record research below, this lot was a side yard belonging to the owners of the cottage at 843, so the auto garage shows that the family owned a car by this time.

 The Sanborn company updated this map after 1922 by pasting small pieces of paper over the original to reflect changes to the buildings.
 The updates on this particular map continued until 1949.
 The rear addition is now marked as made of brick.
 Either the 1922 version was colored incorrectly, or the wood addition was replaced by brick in the same footprint.
 The wooden building near the alley was enlarged or replaced by a new auto garage replacing the older garage on the lot to the south.
 The brick 2-flats built north of the cottage after 1922 must have made the cottage seem boxed-in after three decades of looking out the window at grassy empty lots.

-Comparing the changes in insurance maps over time can show a wide variety of changes to the individual house as well as the street.
+Comparing the changes in insurance maps over time can show a wide variety of changes to the individual house as well larger changes to the whole street.

 Digging into Property Records